lidongrong/PyFSTL/README.md

 # PyFSTL

-Implementation of STL in Python.
-Not all functions/structures are implemented, that's why call it FSTL (Fake STL).
+A mini implementation of STL in Python.
+All data structures and algorithms are implemented in Python.

 Reference: